Teddy-2004/news-find_job_app/README.md

         proxy_cache_bypass $http_upgrade;
     }
 }
-Reload Nginx:
+7. Reload Nginx
+After modifying the Nginx configuration, reload the service:

 bash
 Copy
 sudo service nginx reload
-Configure Load Balancer (Optional) If you're using a load balancer, ensure that it distributes traffic between your servers (6405-web-01 and 6405-web-02) and correctly forwards requests to the appropriate Nginx or Node.js servers.
+8. Configure the Load Balancer
+If you're using a load balancer (e.g., 6405-lb-01), you need to ensure that it distributes traffic between your two web servers (6405-web-01 and 6405-web-02) and correctly forwards requests to Nginx or Node.js.

+Load Balancer Configuration: Configure your load balancer to round-robin or distribute traffic based on your preferred strategy.

+Ensure that the load balancer can access both web servers (via their internal or external IPs, depending on your setup).

+9. Testing Load Balancer Configuration
+Once your servers and load balancer are set up:

+Access your app through the load balancer's IP or domain name.

+Ensure that traffic is distributed between both servers (you can check this by viewing the logs on both web servers or checking the response times from each server).

+You can also simulate a failure by stopping the application on one server and verifying that traffic is redirected to the other server without downtime.

 Usage
+Tech News
-Tech News: You can view the latest tech news by visiting the root of the app (http://localhost:5000/).
+You can view the latest tech news by visiting the root of the app (http://localhost:5000/).

+Job Finder
-Job Finder: Use the /api/jobs route to search for tech jobs by job title and location:
+Use the /api/jobs route to search for tech jobs by job title and location:

-pgsql
+bash
 Copy
 GET /api/jobs?query=frontend&location=New York
 This will return job listings matching the search query and location from Findwork.dev.